was introduced as an alternative monetary system to government-controlled national currencies. Unfortunately, due to its pseudonymous

 Dash Vs Zcash

 the zk-SNARKs mechanism and the Equihash algorithm.
 They share some similarities, which include being Bitcoin forks, a block size limit of 2MB and a block confirmation time of 2.5 minutes.

 beats Dash since Dash's transactions can be traced when one has access to masternodes.

 Monero (XMR) is considered by many to be the best anonymous cryptocurrency in the market as it uses a powerful suite of privacy features such as RingCT, stealth addresses and Ring signatures to promote comprehensive anonymity.

 In fact, Monero’s privacy is so exceptional that the United States Internal Revenue Service (IRS) had to put a bounty

 Monero Vs Bitcoin

-, the two have vast differences since Bitcoin is merely a pseudonymous cryptocurrency while Monero is one of the most private coins in existence.
+, the two have vast differences since Bitcoin is merely a pseudonymous cryptocurrency while Monero is one of the most private cryptocurrency coins in existence.

 (application-specific integrated circuits) while Monero discourages the use of ASICs, which leave miners with CPU

 , which is best for occasional rises in transaction volumes.
-Despite all that, more criminals still prefer BTC over XMR, as Bitcoin is easier to exchange and offers more crypto-to-fiat off ramps, according to one study.
+Despite all that, more criminals still prefer BTC over XMR, as Bitcoin is easier to exchange and offers more crypto-to-fiat off ramps, according to one study

 of Bitcoin.
-Headed by the Electric Coin Company, the crypto uses the energy-intensive PoW mechanism to confirm transactions.
+Headed by the Electric Coin Company, the anonymous cryptocurrency uses the energy-intensive PoW mechanism to confirm transactions.

-Zcash also offers the choice to hide transactions via privacy and untraceability mechanisms called shielded transactions and zk-SNARKS.
+Zcash also offers the choice to hide transactions via privacy and untraceability mechanisms called shielded transactions and zk-SNARKS

 Zcash VS Monero

 Firstly, Zcash uses the zk-SNARKs feature, while Monero combines stealth addresses, ring confidential transactions and ring transactions.
 Zcash promotes

 Monero developers, on the other hand, believe that making privacy optional would weaken the private network’s anonymity set.